edgio-docs/edgio-docs/src/guides/v7/performance/compression.md

 ## Applying Brotli Compression through Serverless {/*applying-brotli-compression-in-serverless*/}

 The Serverless layer supports Brotli encoding if the web browser accepts Brotli and the response is considered [eligible for compression](#compressible-types).
-Apply Brotli compression to these requests through `brotliCompressSync`.
+Apply Brotli compression under these conditions through `brotliCompressSync`.

 ```js
 import { brotliCompressSync } from 'zlib'